Objects Conservator

 • M.A. in conservation from a recognized college or university, or Certificate from a recognized Conservation Training Program.

-• Minimum three years of post-degree conservation experience, either in a museum setting or private practice.
+• At least three years of post-degree conservation experience preferred, either in a museum setting or private practice.

-• Knowledge of varied materials and ability to advise on collections care and treatment strategies.
+• Knowledge of varied materials and ability to advise on collections care and treatment strategies generally.

 • Resourcefulness with creative problem solving skills, a thoughtful decision maker, the ability to work with deadlines, and prioritize workflow.

-• Strong record of supporting a collaborative work environment with colleagues, especially with regard to object treatments, gallery installations, crating, and programming.
+• Strong record of supporting a collaborative work environment with colleagues.

 • Demonstrated knowledge of and respect for cultural differences and knowledge of DEAI practices, and other culturally specific guidelines and invested in building a diverse working environment and inclusion in all aspects of work.